 8. Do you hold follow-ups after the marriage retreat is over?

-Your professional holding the marriage retreat will get to know you both very, very well.
+Your professional holding the marriage retreat will get to know you both well.
 However, any marriage retreat held over 2, 3, or 4 days requires taking in and processing a lot of information.

-Many professionals who hold marriage retreats offer online or in-person follow-ups, to solidify your learning and get you over the rough spots when you return home.
+Many professionals who hold marriage retreats offer online or in-person follow-ups to solidify your learning and get you over the rough spots when you return home.

 Invest wisely; find the best marriage retreat you can afford